 So, why would sportsbooks lose money on this?
 Well, the effort and resources to keep lines moving for profitability would be null in a bet that pushes.
 They’d essentially have wasted time on a bet that pushes and lose whatever cost it to keep that bet live up until the start of the match.

 Be it employee wages or the money it takes to keep the computer-based line movement systems up and running, Vegas can actually lose!

-Remember, OddsJam is all about getting you profitable lines and taking advantage of errors or incorrect sportsbooks line using the Positive EV calculator.
-Remember, the only way to guarantee a profit sports betting is mathematically with sharp lines.
+Remember, OddsJam is all about getting you profitable lines and taking advantage of errors or incorrect sportsbooks lines using the Positive EV tool.
+Remember, the only way to guarantee a profit in sports betting is mathematically with sharp lines.